Financial Aid Services

 How to Apply for Financial Aid

-Students are awarded on a first come first serve basis.
-Students should apply for financial aid at least six weeks before the start of a semester.
-To complete your application 2 forms are required:
+Students should apply for financial aid at least six weeks before the start of a semester and are awarded on a first come first serve basis.
+To complete your application two steps are required:

-The FAFSA is required by all schools that offer federal or state aid.
+FAFSA is required by all schools that offer federal or state aid.
 To complete the FAFSA, visit www.fafsa.gov.
-The Northwest University FAFSA School Code is 003783 (Note: Your social security number is required to complete a FAFSA, – Higher Education Act of 1965.)
+The Northwest University FAFSA School Code is 003783 (Note: Your social security number is required to complete a FAFSA – Higher Education Act of 1965.)

-**Financial Aid can help with any questions regarding the status of, or your eligibility for loans, grants, scholarships, FAFSA and missing documents.
+Financial Aid can help with any questions regarding loans, grants, scholarships, FAFSA, and missing documents.
 Email the Financial Aid Office at firstname.lastname@example.org.

 Cost of Attendance

-CLICK HERE to find a break-down of the cost of attendance at Northwest University.
+CLICK HERE to find a break-down of the cost of attendance for the Northwest University Undergraduate Program in Kirkland.

 Please note that the cost of attendance for programs other than our traditional undergraduate programs at Northwest University Kirkland may differ.